Vital Records Online

 required documents

-What Documents Are Required to Order State of Minnesota Birth Certificates?
+What Documents Are Required to Order State of Minnesota Birth Certificate?

 Applicants must provide proof of identity to the Minnesota Department of Health when requesting certified copies of birth records.
 The table below displays the information and documents required to order a birth certificate in Minnesota: